JMalland/Pacman-Chrome-Extension/README.md

 # Pacman Chrome Extension
  Chrome extension popup to play the retro video game Pacman.
 Saves your highest score, and level.
 See how far you can get!
- Note: This has only been tested on windows 10 devices.
+ Note: This has only been tested on a Windows 10 device.

  # To install the extension on the chrome browser: